5 Star Residential and Commercial Roofing

 Industrial Zones

-- • Midland International Airport
+- • Midland International Air & Space Port

-- • Tank farm areas
+- • Tank farm and storage facilities

-- • Pipeline operations centers
+- • Pipeline operations and gathering stations

 Heat-Intensified Hail